operator-framework/olm-docs/content/en/docs/best-practices/channel-naming.md

 ## NAMING

-Channel names are used to imply what form of upgrade you want to offer for your operator.
-For example, you might have an operator with a candidate release version that is not supported and a version where support is offered.
+Channel names should imply the nature of official support the user can expect when subscribed to that channel for your operator.
+For example, the channel name `stable-v2` implies that subscribing to this channel will install an operator with a major version `v2` that you can expect official support for.
+The channel name `candidate-v2` implies that the user will be installing a candidate release version that does not have official supported.

 Our motivation with this convention is to encourage a better user experience for OLM users to have an intuitive